 Here’s a very simplified example:

-When RankBrain realizes that users bounced from many search results with super long content and high authority it may lower the importance of these signals in favor of short content and less authoritative sites.
+When RankBrain realizes that users aren’t satisfied with a search result with super long content with many backlinks, it may lower the importance of these signals in favor of short content and less backlinks.

 RankBrain helps Google algorithm to decide which signals are more important for which search query.